 Commercial property owners owe a duty to use reasonable care to provide security in the common areas of any business.
 That would typically include parking lots, walking paths, gates of entry, hallways, etc.

 For more information on Negligent Security Claims in Florida, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling [number type=”1″] today.
+Get the information and legal answers you are seeking by calling 407-254-4901 or texting us at 407-644-4444 today.